suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 The default schema to use for authentication is **user**, with **username** and **password** fields.

 If you plan on using a different user object schema or different field names, check out the **User Authentication** section of the [SMClient Class Reference](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMClient.html).

+### Push Notifications

+Push Notification support has been moved into a separate SDK.
+Check out the [iOS Push SDK Reference](http://stackmob.github.com/stackmob-ios-push-sdk/SMPushClient.html) to get started with push.

 <a name="coding_practices">&nbsp;</a>
 ## StackMob <--> Core Data Coding Practices